-Internships are currently available with such organizations as Sage Hill Writing Experience, Saskatchewan Playwrights Centre, the Saskatchewan Literacy Network, the University Library, the University Learning Centre, Student Enrolment and Services Division, the International Student and Study Abroad Centre, Saskatoon Correctional Centre, and Sherbrooke Community Centre.
+Internships are currently available with such organizations as Frontier College, Saskatchewan Playwrights Centre, PAVED Arts, the University Library, the University Learning Centre, Student Enrolment and Services Division, the Digital Research Centre, the Saskatchewan Literacy Network, Saskatoon Correctional Centre, and Sherbrooke Community Centre.
 Interested students should contact Prof. Kathleen James-Cavan (email@example.com) in Arts 321 or the Administrative Assistant in Arts 522 for further information about how to apply for a place in this course.

 The Department of English Honours Colloquium is a compulsory part of the Honours program and consists of an oral presentation of a short scholarly paper at a conference of Honours students.
-The paper is normally based on a paper already prepared, or in preparation, for a 300 or 400-level course.
-This will be a one- or two-day event in early February.
+The paper is normally based on a paper already prepared, or in preparation, for a 300- or 400-level course.
+This will be a one-day event in early February.
 In preparing the paper for this event, students should seek the advice of a faculty member.
 Note that this course is required for all Honours and Double Honours students, but has no credit unit value.
-Students will receive informal feedback, but no formal evalution.
+Students will receive informal feedback, but no formal evaluation.

 INCC 401.3 (02) DIGITAL CULTURE AND NEW MEDIA CAPSTONE COLLABORATIVE DESIGN PROJECT (Course offered through ICCC)